-Do you want a new Exchange Server Deployment Assistant installation or want to transfer from the present Exchange Server to a newer one?
-If you can relate yourself from any of the following situations.
+Do you want a new Exchange Deployment Assistant installation or want to transfer from the present Exchange Server to a newer one?
+If you can relate yourself to any of the following situations.
 Then, trust me you have arrived on the right page.
 Before initiating the process, users have to arrange many things.
-Such as – recommended prerequisite, things needed prior, during migration, and even after the process is completed.
+Such as – recommended prerequisites, things needed prior, during migration, and even after the process is completed.
 This makes the whole process more complicated and hard to operate.
 Thus, users want simple guidelines that include the entire process in detail with a suitable version to update.

 With the advancement in technology, many organizations transfer their work from Exchange 2010 or from the previous to the newer version.
 Until now many users use Exchange 2016 Deployment Assistant and now want to use the latest version.
 As they want to work and compete with the latest features.

 Now, Microsoft has launched its Exchange Deployment Assistant Tool that will guide the user for upgrading the Exchange Server.

 Useful Article – How to Perform Exchange EDB Recovery Using Eseutil?

 To use this tool, first, go to https://assistants.microsoft.com.

 - The updated Deployment Assistant Tool has the assistance and prerequisites that will help in transferring Exchange Server to Office 365.

 - Once you tap, you will move to the Microsoft Docs, having several migration options for Office 365.
 Users can opt for other ways to migrate to Office 365 -hybrid setup, cut-off migration, or staged.

 - When you tap on the link, you will have a lot of information on the several options to migrate to Office 365.